djsmacker01/Landing-page-project/README.md

 # Landing-page-project
     Udacity project

 # Landing-page-project
   here is the landing page readme project

-# Language used fpr the project
+# Language used f0r the project
     .Html
     .css
     .vanilla javascript

 # component
     .
 There is a scrolling effect that works with each sections .dynamically create the navigation